cscsCSCScscs/pyodbc/Tips-and-Tricks-by-Database-Platform.md

 #### TIME columns

-Due to legacy considerations, pyodbc uses the ODBC `TIME_STRUCT` structure for `datetime.time` query parameters. `TIME_STRUCT` does not understand fractional seconds, so `datetime.time` values have their milliseconds truncated when passed to SQL Server.
+Due to legacy considerations, pyodbc uses the ODBC `TIME_STRUCT` structure for `datetime.time` query parameters. `TIME_STRUCT` does not understand fractional seconds, so `datetime.time` values have their fractional seconds truncated when passed to SQL Server.

 ```python
 crsr.execute("CREATE TABLE #tmp (id INT, t TIME)")